rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

 ---
 title: Rocky Docs Formatting
 author: Steven Spencer
-contributors:
+contributors: tianci li
-update:
+update: 19-Feb-2022
 ---

 # Rocky Docs Formatting - Introduction

-Over the last year and change, a lot has changed with Rocky documentation.
+Over the last year, a lot has changed with Rocky documentation.
 This guide is meant to help contributors who want to use admonitions, numbered lists, tables, and more, get the most out of using these markdown tools.
 To be clear, a document may or may not need to contain any of these elements.
 If you feel that your document will benefit from them, then this guide should help.

 ## Admonitions